HugoMatilla/Effective-JAVA-Summary/README.md

 Prefer for loops to while loops.
 Keep methods small and focused.

-## 46. Prefer for-each lopps to traditional for loops.
+## 46. Prefer for-each loops to traditional for loops.
 ```java

 	 // No longer the preferred idiom to iterate over a collection!